votingworks/vxmail/docs/product-spec.md

   including digital images for both sides of the corresponding ballot envelopes.
 These can then be upload into the state voter management system to record that those voters have cast a ballot.

+If the integration with the state's voter IDs and signature files is not an option, election officials may instead use their existing Election Management System and look up voter records as ballot envelopes come in, either by scanning a voter ID barcode that appears on the ballot return envelope, or by manually looking up the voter record.

 ### Opening envelopes and extracting ballots